Manchester

 The Suffragettes - In 1903 Mancunian Emmeline Pankhurst found the Women’s Social & Political Union, known as the Suffragettes.

-25 Nobel Prize Winners - 25 Nobel Prize winners have worked or studied at The University of Manchester - one of the biggest universities in the UK
+25 Nobel Prize Winners - 25 Nobel Prize winners have worked or studied at The University of Manchester.

-The Manchester Bee - Adopted by Manchester in the 19th Century, the Bee symbolizes the industrious nature of the city & its people.
+The Manchester Bee - Adopted by Manchester in the 19th Century, the Bee symbolises the industrious nature of the city & its people.

 Above all else, though, Manchester is about the amazing people - Friendly.
 Funny.
 Creative.
 Resolute.